raflianoza/website_p5_madura/README.md

 ## The Background of This Website Creation
-It started when I got Madura Group for my P5 RA MAN Insan Cendekia Sumedang exhibition theme.
+It started when I got Madura for my P5 RA MAN Insan Cendekia Sumedang exhibition theme.
 My group was hilarious, abstract, and "creative".
-Long story short, I notice that we haven't made any creation that unique, that it can make people to come to our stand.
+Long story short, I noticed that we haven't made any unique creations that can make people come to our stand.
 And yap!
 That's the reason why this website exists.
 Even though we didn't make a group creation as cool as the others, I'm very excited to meet, play, and work with them!
-And I'm very proud to be part of Madura Group because we are the only group that has their website.
+And I'm very proud to be part of Madura Group because we are the only group that has their own website.

 ## Color Reference